-5. Enlist Help to Get the Best Smiles
+9. Enlist Help to Get the Best Smiles

 Have this person do goofy things behind or right next to the camera.
 You’ll both get smiles and up the odds that the toddler will actually be looking at the camera for a few shots.

 When photographing a client, I often ask a parent to stand by me and talk, sing, or do goofy things to get those smiles.
-With my own kids, I often get the best smiles when asking grandma to come and help.
+With my own kids, I often get the best smiles when asking Grandma to come and help.

-4. Keep the Session Moving
+10. Keep the Session Moving

 Toddlers have short attention spans and are often pretty short on patience.
-Keep the photo session flowing.
+So keep the photo session flowing.
 Move quickly to the next pose or the next idea.

-2. Use Active ‘Poses’
+11. Use Active “Poses”

-Posing is a sport of misnomer when it comes to toddlers – you can’t ask a toddler to hold his or her hands in a position.
-But, you can create some scenarios that tend to lead to good poses.
+“Posing toddlers” is a sport of misnomer.
+You can’t ask a toddler to hold their hands in a position.
+But you can create some scenarios that tend to lead to good poses.

-1. Work With Fun Props
+12. Work With Fun Props

-Common Toddler Photography Questions
+Toddler Photography FAQs

 How Do You Photograph Toddlers Indoors?